 The OK, the BAD, and the UGLY

 Out of all the industries we cover, we far and away receive the most feedback regarding home warranties... and this feedback is rarely tepid.

 There is not much middle ground.
-Reviews are either horrible or entirely too positive, creating a conflicted picture with reviews weighted heavily at opposite ends (1 star or 5 stars) that is confusing to the potential new home warranty customer.
+Reviews are either horrible or entirely too positive, creating a conflicted picture with reactions weighted heavily at opposite ends (1 star or 5 stars), that is confusing to the new, potential home warranty customer.